Rescue. Recovery. Redemption.Reformation.

 I am a newly recovering alcoholic who has also been diagnosed with manic-depressive illness.
 I’d like to share my experience, strength and hope with others and possibly even illuminate the often misunderstood worlds of addiction and mental illness to anybody who might care to listen.

 I also recognize that each of us bears our own unique burdens and that life’s struggles are not relegated to substance abuse and acute mental illness.
 I think we can all benefit from a greater awareness of ourselves and how we approach the world around us.
 I intend to be a messenger of kindness, love and positivity and to share any tidbits of wisdom that I come across.
-I would like for this to be a community of ideas and positivity, even if it never develops beyond a group of a few individuals.
+I intend for this to be a community of ideas and positivity, even if it never develops beyond a group of a few individuals.

 The goal is spiritual change through action.
 I’ve tried to “think” my way out of desperation and sadness over my entire life and it has yet to yield any positive results.
 My life must change spiritually, emotionally, intellectually and physically if I am ever to even have the strength to seek a new way of living.
 I’ll share about exercise, mindfulness, cuisine, prayer, any variety of books that I find helpful and, of course, my daily experiences that make life interesting and simply beautiful.